mark-mcdermott/drivetracks-wip-nuxt3/README.md

     ]
 }
 ```
-  - Update all the `<aws acct id without dashes>`, `<iam username>` and `<bucket name>` parts in the policy now in the text editor area under Policy with the account number, user name and bucket name you jotted down above in your `s3-creds.txt` file on your Desktop.
+  - Update all the `<aws acct id without dashes>`, `<iam username>` and `<bucket name>` parts in the policy now in the text editor area under Policy with the account number, user name and bucket name you jotted down above in your `aws-details.txt` file on your Desktop.
   - click Save Changes towards the bottom right
   - in the Cross-Origin Resource Sharing (CORS) section, click `Edit` (to the right of "Cross-origin resource sharing (CORS)")
   - under Cross-origin Resource Sharing (CORS) add this: